4GeeksAcademy/blog/blog/software-engineer-portfolio.md

 ---

+# Software Engineer Portfolio

 First off, what is a software engineer portfolio? it's a webpage where you can show all, or some, of the skills mentioned in your resume.

 ## Why do you need a software engineer portfolio? 🤔

-It’s well known that having a personal portfolio has plenty of benefits for your career as a software engineer.
+It’s well known that having a personal portfolio has plenty of benefits for your career as a [software engineer](https://4geeksacademy.com/us/coding-bootcamps/software-engineer-bootcamp).
 It’s about letting you show your skills and also allowing you to sell yourself to interested recruiters.
 It gives you the opportunity of showing your work and the idea of how you are the only one able to do it in that way, in other words, you can show your different projects and comment on why you did it, how you did it and what amount of time it took you to finish it.

 ![image1](https://cdn.hashnode.com/res/hashnode/image/upload/v1618266491592/EbZka9q09.png?auto=compress,format&format=webp)